BBaysinger/bb-portfolio/frontend/src/components/project-carousel-page/README.md

 This README collects the architecture notes for the project carousel and the browser-history behavior that goes with it.

+## Current Direction (2026-04)

+- We are refactoring toward SSG-first project routes.
+- NDA-included routes should use sanitized placeholders in static data and upgrade client-side when authenticated.
+- Non-negotiable invariant: route changes must NOT rerender/remount the carousel in a way that interrupts transitions.
+- Non-negotiable invariant: the wrap-cycle offset strategy in `Carousel.tsx` is intentional for infinite continuity and must be preserved.
+- In-session navigation should use segment routes (`/project/{slug}/`, `/nda-included/{slug}/`) via client `pushState` so the mounted carousel instance is preserved.
+- Routing preference: implement active carousel navigation without query strings when feasible; query strings are acceptable only when they are the only or clearly best option and still preserve mounted-carousel continuity.

 ## Refactor Goal

 Simplify carousel selection, URL synchronization, and history behavior so one controller owns the committed selection state.